StewAlexander-com/NetVendor/README.md

 NetVendor is actively maintained and regularly updated.
 **Recent improvements:**
-- Enhanced MAC address parsing for Juniper, Aruba, Extreme, Brocade, and more
+- ✅ Enhanced MAC address parsing for Juniper, Aruba, Extreme, Brocade, and more
-- Improved OUIManager logic and normalization
+- ✅ Improved OUIManager logic and normalization
-- Real-world OUI test coverage
+- ✅ Real-world OUI test coverage
-- Historical drift analysis with metadata correlation
+- ✅ Historical drift analysis with metadata correlation (timestamp, site, change_ticket_id)
-- SIEM export with stable schema for posture-change detection
+- ✅ SIEM export with stable schema for posture-change detection (CSV/JSONL in `output/siem/`)
-- Runtime logging for troubleshooting and performance analysis
+- ✅ Runtime logging for troubleshooting and performance analysis (JSONL format)
-- Enhanced error handling with user-friendly messages
+- ✅ Enhanced error handling with user-friendly messages and actionable hints
+- ✅ Offline mode support for air-gapped networks (`--offline` flag)
+- ✅ Comprehensive README with TL;DR, workflows, table of contents, and quick-start examples
-- All tests pass and program output confirmed
+- ✅ All tests pass and program output confirmed

 **Planned:**
 - More vendor format support